Risk Analysis

 The U.S. defense budget isn't about to collapse, but the massive spending growth is expected to coming to at an end.

-Although the Pentagon's FY2006 suggests a flat budget in the future, the 2006 Budget provides $1.7 billion for unmanned vehicles.
+Although the Pentagon's FY2006 suggests a flat budget in the future,

 And not all is included in defense budget, see Special Factors / Military investments and budgets.